*1960; lives and works in Berlin

 *1975; lives and works in Berlin

-perhaps even more important than the solid oil on wood painting and the sophisticated aesthetics.
-For they are paintings with longings, doubts, hopes; very inner, just as one hears one's own
+important than the solid oil on wood painting or the sophisticated aesthetics.
+For they are paintings with longings, doubts, and hopes; innermost, just like one hears one's own breath when

 Landscape Study, 2019, oil on cardboard, 17,5 x 12,5 cm